No request is too big. Especially when it comes to your little ones.

-For unaccompanied minors aged 12 to under-18 years old, Unaccompanied Minor handling service is optional.
-If you do not want to request for Unaccompanied Minor handling service, you can book his/her ticket online.
-In this case, once you’ve booked your child’s flight(s) with us, simply download and complete the waiver form below and present it during check-in.
+If you do not wish to request for this service, you may book your child’s ticket online.
+Once you’ve booked his/her flight(s) with us, simply download and complete the Unaccompanied Minors Waiver Form and present it during check-in.

-If your child is travelling on a flight operated by our partner airline, please contact the airline directly.
+If your child is flying on one of our partner airlines, contact the airline directly to make unaccompanied minor travel arrangements.

 Unaccompanied minors travelling to and from Russia